ColineMorel/Manhattan-2013-Spring/github-directory.md

           <p><strong>Title:</strong> The impact the occupy movement had on media</p>
           <p><strong>Description:</strong> A site dedicated to the influence the occupy movement had on all forms of media.
 Depictions of protesters.
 Depictions of the 1%.
 Depiction of the 99%.
 How they are characterized.
 How news outlets treated these during the initial movement.</p>
           <p><strong>Status: </strong>Provisionally approved</p>
           <p><strong>Comments: </strong>Seems like a difficult topic.
-Lot's of places to go.
+Lots of places to go.
 This topic could get away from you easily.
 Refine it down.        </p>
         </td>
       </tr>
       <tr>